Funded in part by the Stanley-UI Foundation Support Organization

 Award stipends reimburse expenses up to the allotted award amount, between $1,000 and $3,000, depending on merit and on travel and living costs associated with the research project.
 Please note: the Stanley awards have recently changed from scholarship awards to travel reimbursement awards.
 Please see the application instructions for the description of allowable travel expenses according to UI policy.

-Results of the competition will be announced by late April 2013.
-Successful applicants must use and claim the funds by May 2014.
+Results of the competition will be announced by mid-April.
+Successful applicants must use and claim the funds by May 2015.

 - Applicants must be University of Iowa undergraduate students in good academic standing.